Charged Off Debt: What It Really Means and How Bankruptcy Can Help

 What is Charged-Off Debt?

 Charged-off debt is really just a tricky accounting term.
-When debts or assets are “charged off,” it simply means they’ve been removed from a balance sheet.
+When debts or assets are “charged off,” it simply means they have been removed from a balance sheet.

 The Consequences of Charged-Off Debt

 Let’s say you haven’t paid your credit card debt in six months.
 At some point, the creditor can no longer carry it on their books as a current asset.
 Therefore, their accountant takes it off the books; in other words, they charge it off.
-While the debt may no longer be your creditor’s problem, it’s most certainly still your problem.
-Often times, creditors will get rid of bad debts by selling or transferring them to a collection agency or debt buyer.
+While the debt may no longer be your creditor’s problem, it is most certainly still your problem.
+Oftentimes, creditors will get rid of bad debts by selling or transferring them to a collection agency or debt buyer.
 That’s when the harassment starts.

 Why You Shouldn't Ignore Charged-Off Debt